-- Central Coast Community Safety Partnership Committee meeting - The Hon.
-Jeremy Rockliff MP Dial Regional Sports Complex Development briefing - Cradle Coast Innovation meetings - Cradle Coast Authority meeting re shared services (Burnie) - Apex Club of Ulverstone Christmas Parade and Carols by Candlelight 2015 -Carol's Christmas message presentation - Council on the Ageing (COTA) Tasmania meeting re age-friendly community - Coast FM/Radio 7AD community reports - Cradle Coast Authority briefing re shipping reforms (Burnie) - Penguin Uniting Church 150 year anniversary service and luncheon - Senator the Hon.
+- .
+Central Coast Community Safety Partnership Committee meeting - .
+The Hon.
+Jeremy Rockliff MP Dial Regional Sports Complex Development briefing - .
+Cradle Coast Innovation meetings - .
+Cradle Coast Authority meeting re shared services (Burnie) - .
+Apex Club of Ulverstone Christmas Parade and Carols by Candlelight 2015 -Carol's Christmas message presentation - .
+Council on the Ageing (COTA) Tasmania meeting re age-friendly community - .
+Coast FM/Radio 7AD community reported - .
+Cradle Coast Authority briefing re shipping reforms (Burnie) - .
+Penguin Uniting Church 150 year anniversary service and luncheon - .
+Senator the Hon.
 Richard Colbeck Dial Regional Sports Complex Development briefing."

-Cr Car penter reports as follows: "I have attended the following events and functions on behalf of the Council: .
+Cr Carpenter reported as follows:

+"I have attended the following events and functions on behalf of the Council:

+.
 Ulverstone High School - end-of-year assembly."

-The Ex ecutive Services Officer reports as follows: "A suggested resolution is submitted for consideration." ■ "Tha at the Mayor's and Cr Carpenter's reports be received."
-3.3 Pecuniary interest declarations The Ma ayor reports as follows: "Councillors are requested to indicate whether they have, or are likely to have, a pecuniary interest in any item on the agenda."
-The Ex ecutive Services Officer reports as follows: "The Local Government Act 1993 provides that a councillor must not participate at any meeting of a council in any discussion, nor vote on any matter, in respect of which the councillor has an interest or is aware or ought to be aware that a close associate has an interest.
+■ Cr Viney moved and Cr Carpenter seconded, "That the Mayor's and Cr Carpenter's reported be received."

+5/2016 Pecuniary interest declarations

+The Mayor reported as follows:

+"Councillors are requested to indicate whether they have, or are likely to have, a pecuniary interest in any item on the agenda."

+"The Local Government Act 1993 provides that a councillor must not participate at any meeting of a council in any discussion, nor vote on any matter, in respect of which the councillor has an interest or is aware or ought to be aware that a close associate has an interest.

 Councillors are invited at this time to declare any interest they have on matters to be discussed at this meeting.
 If a declaration is impractical at this time, it is to be noted that a councillor must declare any interest in a matter before any discussion on that matter commences.

-All interests declared will be recorded in the minutes at the commencement of the matter to which they relate."
+No interests were declared at this time.

-3.4 Public question time The M Mayor reports as follows: "At 6.40pm or as soon as practicable thereafter, a period of not more than 30 minutes is to be set aside for public question time during which any member of the public may ask questions relating to the activities of the Council.
+6/2016 Public question time

+The Mayor reported as follows:

+"At 6.40pm or as soon as practicable thereafter, a period of not more than 30 minutes is to be set aside for public question time during which any member of the public may ask questions relating to the activities of the Council.

 Public question time will be conducted as provided by the Local Government (Meeting Procedures) Regulations 2015 and the supporting procedures adopted by the Council on 20 June 2005 (Minute No. 166/2005)."

+COUNCILLOR REPORTS

+7/2016 Councillor reports

-4 COUNCILLOR REPORTS 4.1 Councillor reports The E xecutive Services Officer reports as follows: "Councillors who have been appointed by the Council to community and other organisations are invited at this time to report on actions or provide information arising out of meetings of those organisations.
-Any matters for decision by the Council which might arise out of these reports should be placed on a subsequent agenda and made the subject of a considered resolution." -
+"Councillors who have been appointed by the Council to community and other organisations are invited at this time to report on actions or provide information arising out of meetings of those organisations.
+Any matters for decision by the Council which might arise out of these reported should be placed on a subsequent agenda and made the subject of a considered resolution."